ayixon/RaPDTool/README.md

-                   are present in a metagenome (FASTA or raw FASTQ reads), no binning -t, --threads    threads for FOCUS/Metabat/miComplete/Mash (default: all cores) -a, --coverage   depth/coverage file passed to Metabat2 (-a) --screen-identity  min mash-screen identity for a SPECIES call in screen mode (default: 0.95 = Mash distance 0.05)
+                   are present in a metagenome (FASTA or raw FASTQ reads), no binning -t, --threads    threads for FOCUS/Metabat/miComplete/Mash (default: all cores) -a, --coverage   depth/coverage file passed to Metabat2 (-a) --screen-max-dist  max Mash distance for a SPECIES call in screen mode (default: 0.043, where 95.2 % ANI falls) --screen-genus-max-dist  max Mash distance for a GENUS call in screen mode (default: 0.13; the same band full mode uses) (--screen-identity/--screen-genus-identity remain as
+                          deprecated aliases: distance = 1 - identity)
-      --screen-genus-identity  min identity for a GENUS call in screen mode (default: 0.92 = distance 0.08; the same band full mode uses) --no-split-bins   disable per-species FASTA output
+      --no-split-bins   disable per-species FASTA output
       --force      overwrite existing results for the same input -c, --comment    comment recorded in the log